What Are The Different Valves For Plumbing Supply?

 Gate Valve

-The gate, usually made of metal, can be raised or lowered to control how much water flows through the valve.
-At the top of a gate valve is a wheel or knob that changes how high the gate is.
+The gate, usually made of metal, can be raised or lowered to control the amount of water flowing through the valve.
+At the top of a gate valve is a wheel or knob that changes the gate’s height.

 Gate valve types